 A quick, on-the-go response may indicate to your client that you are responsive and prompt on reply, but it is also important to step back and consider the larger picture.

 2. Think Twice About the Words You Choose

 When on the receiving end of an email, you probably can list a few words that rub you the wrong way.
 The same applies to your clients.
-A simple rule of thumb for client communication is to think like your audience.
+A simple rule of thumb for good email etiquette is to think like your audience.
 If the following words below ruffle your feathers, imagine how a client or partner may feel seeing them coming from a message you wrote.